-While there are lot of visual representation available (such as Paditrack) of sequence of pages visitor follows the real beauty is an having such sequence as row data to have them analyzed.
+While there is a lot of visual representation available (such as Paditrack) of a sequence of pages visitor follows the real beauty is having a such sequence as row data to have them analyzed.

-For example if you know a specific visitor pattern is always observed before visitor initiates the sale, it would be great to know that.
-IF you know a specific content consumption results into visitors return on the website next day, it would be awesome for you.
+For example, if you know a specific visitor pattern is always observed before a visitor initiates the sale, it would be great to know that.
+If you know a specific content consumption results in visitors returning to the website the next day, it would be awesome for you.

 By having data for sequences in raw format, you are aided with a tool that you can collect those data and eventually carry out such beautiful analysis.

-We are using anonymous visitor id for each visitor in one custom variable on visitor level and set another custom variable on page level to have the incremented counter value which is stored and accessed from the cookies.
+We are using an anonymous visitor id for each visitor in one custom variable on the visitor level and set another custom variable on the page level to have the incremented counter value which is stored and accessed from the cookies.

 - Unzip the content and include the script on all the pages of your website.

-- When you are done with the implementation on all pages of your website check with the implementation using “Omnibug” in Firefox or using Developer tool in Google chrome.
+- When you are done with the implementation on all pages of your website check with the implementation using “Omnibug” in Firefox or using the Developer tool in Google Chrome.

-- Once you see the gif requests are made to GA server and data would show under All pages in Google Analytics.
+- Once you see the gif requests are made to the GA server and data would show under All Pages in Google Analytics.

 - Don’t forget to create a different view to separate the page counter virtual Pageviews from the main view so that it does not affect the bounce rate.

-Note: We have used one custom variable and virtual pageview as following:
+Note: We have used one custom variable and virtual pageview as follows:

 How does it work?

-- Once visitor browse through other pages in session; page counter value is incremented by one and value is submitted to GA using trackpageview or trackEvent call.
+- Once the visitor browses through other pages in session; the page counter value is incremented by one and the value is submitted to GA using trackpageview or trackEvent call.

-- On a next visit, page counter cookie value resets to 1 and begins the new counter for the new session
+- On the next visit, the page counter cookie value resets to 1 and begins the new counter for the new session

-- This page counter value and the page url is sent to GA using trackpageview (Virtual pageview).
+- This page counter value and the page URL are sent to GA using trackpageview (Virtual pageview).
 Note: You can also use Events to send page counter data to GA using trackEvent.